-The undersigned acknowledge that they have reviewed the Project Name Requirements Definition and agree with the information presented within this document.
+The undersigned acknowledge that they have reviewed the reviewed the reviewed the reviewed within this decument.
 Changes to this Requirements Definition will be coordinated with, and approved by, the undersigned, or their designated representatives.

 [List the individuals whose signatures are desired.
 Examples of such individuals are Business Owner, Project Manager (if identified), and any appropriate stakeholders.
 Add additional lines for signature as necessary.]